Biennial Agricultural Water Survey (AWS)

 Data sources and methodology

-The target population for this survey is the Canadian agricultural operations that irrigate.
-The survey frame was created using information collected as part of the 2011 and 2016 Census of Agriculture (CEAG).
-In addition, a list of water use permits for environmental water use for the province of Ontario was used.
-Thus, for this cycle of AWS, we selected the sample using three data sources: the census of agriculture of 2011 and 2016, and the list of Ontario water licenses.
-The statistical unit is the agricultural operation and any unit which reported irrigating in 2010 or in 2015 on the CEAG became part of the initial survey frame.
+The target population for this survey is composed of Canadian agricultural operations that irrigate.
+The survey frame was created using information collected as part of the 2016 Census of Agriculture (CEAG).
+The statistical unit is the agricultural operation and any unit which reported irrigating in 2015 on the CEAG became part of the initial survey frame.

-The following groups of units were then removed from the initial survey frame:
+The following groups of units were then removed from the initial survey frame, and as such, their water use is not included in the estimates:

 - All farms with sales of less than $10,000.